quii/go-specs-greet/README.md

 ## Refactor

-Whilst this technically isn't a refactor, we shouldn't rely on the default HTTP client, so let's change our client, so it can be supplied one, which our test will give.
+Whilst this technically isn't a refactor, we shouldn't rely on the default HTTP client, so let's change our client, so we can supply one, which our test will give.

 ```go
 type Driver struct {